18F/hcd-shared-services/shipping-news/shipping-news3.md

 - identified substantive areas that we want to learn more about and began identifying who we'd want to speak with to learn more about these areas:
   - how shared services come to be
   - how users understand and feel about shared services
-  - where initiatives for centralized admin/it in agencies been successful/failed
+  - where initiatives for centralized admin/IT in agencies have been successful/failed
   - what are the prominent circumstances under which centralization typically happens (data center consolidation? cloud migration?
 What else?
 Is there one that is particularly important?

 - scheduled some upcoming conversations